keyonvafa/tbip/README.md

 Again, the learned parameters will be stored in `data/{dataset_name}/tbip-fits/params`.

 ## Reproducing Paper Results
-The following commands will reproduce all of the paper results.
-The following data is required:
+The commands below will reproduce all of the paper results.
+The following data is required before running the commands:

 * Senate votes: The original raw data can be found at [[2]](#2).
 The paper includes experiments for Senate sessions 111-114.
 For each Senate session, we need three files: one for votes,